garden-io/garden/docs/reference/commands.md

 This can be useful if you find the namespace to be in an inconsistent state, or need/want to free up resources.

+Deploys with `removeOnCleanup: false` set in their configuration are skipped by default.
+Use the `--force` flag to override this and clean up all deploys regardless.

 #### Usage

     garden cleanup namespace [options]